Knowledge Hub

 Where a landlord and tenant want to add green lease provisions to the lease, they will have a new, joint objective to minimise the environmental impact of the premises requiring a collaborative approach.

-Introducing green lease clauses will impact on several different areas of the lease, including provisions relating to:
+Introducing green lease clauses will impact several different areas of the lease, including provisions relating to:

-• reinstatement at the end of the term – preventing the tenant from reinstating alterations where this would adversely affect environmental performance of the building.
+• Reinstatement at the end of the term – preventing the tenant from reinstating alterations where this would adversely affect the environmental performance of the building.

 A landlord might require a tenant to operate building management systems correctly, or some other technology.